 Can Bearded Dragons Eat Raspberries?

-We’re often asked whether bearded dragons can eat raspberries?
+We’re often asked, can bearded dragons can eat raspberries and are raspberries good for bearded dragons?
 The answer is yes, bearded dragons can eat raspberries and most absolutely love them.
-They should only be fed as a treat though, since they’re high in sugar and water content.
+Raspberries aren’t particularly good for bearded dragons though and as such they should only be fed as a treat, since they’re high in sugar and water content.

 Are Raspberries Good For Bearded Dragons?

 Raspberries are not harmful to bearded dragons, and they are a delicious treat now and then.
 Like all fruit they contain a fairly high level of sugar and fructose which can upset the delicate balance of the bearded dragon gut.
 For this reason, whilst fruits are recommended daily for humans, they’re not for bearded dragons.

 It should also be noted, from the nutritional data below, that raspberries are reasonably high in oxalate content – which binds calcium in the gut and renders it unable to be absorbed into the bloodstream.
 A lack of calcium will lead to Metabolic Bone Disease, which is definitely not a good thing.
 Also noted, from the nutritional data, the amount of phosphorus in raspberries compared to the calcium is quite high too.
 This too has implications for calcium levels.